 During the 1990s, Vail Resort became a publicly traded mega-company, acquiring nearby ski areas (Breckenridge, Keystone and sister resort Beaver Creek) and diversifying into lodging, restaurants and golf courses.
 The town began to spread down the valley along the Eagle River.
 The ski area grew, too, adding bowl skiing deeper in the backcountry—a move that drew the ire of environmentalists who burned several buildings and damaged chairlifts to protest the expansion into wildlife habitat.

-With the new millennium, Vail Resorts and local businesses embarked on a billion-dollar revitalization project.
-Remodeling of many lodging rooms was completed, new rooms were added, and streetscape improvements included perks such as heated sidewalks, fire pits, an enlarged Lionshead skier bridge and parking structures.
+In the early 2000s, Vail Resorts and local businesses embarked on a billion-dollar revitalization project.
+Remodeling of many lodging rooms was completed, new rooms were added, and streetscape improvements included such perks as heated sidewalks, fire pits, an enlarged Lionshead skier bridge and parking structures.
+On the slopes, old ski lifts were replaced with high-speed quads to some of the best mogul terrain on the mountain.

 Vail has a multitude of hot nightspots for people who didn't drain themselves on the mountain earlier in the day, from lounges with quietly strumming guitars to dance clubs raging with techno beats.